DataProvider in TestNG (with Examples)

 “myTestData” is the name of the function which is passing the test data.
 It can also be any other name.
 Look at the figure below for a complete Dataprovider annotation code.

-DataProvider in TestNG
+Syntax of DataProvider annotation in TestNG

 @Test Annotation